Linear Regression with Centrality Measures: Introduction

-This paper studies the statistical properties of OLS on centrality measures in an asymptotic framework which features both measurement error and sparsity.
-Our analysis is centered on degree, diffusion and eigenvector centralities, which are among the most popular measures.
-Our contribution is threefold: (1) We characterize the amount of sparsity at which OLS estimators become inconsistent with and without measurement error, finding that this threshold varies depending on the centrality measure used.
-Specifically, regression on eigenvector centrality is less robust to sparsity than that on degree and diffusion.
+We study OLS estimation with centrality measures in the Bickel-Chen model, focusing on degree, diffusion and eigenvector centralities.
+We make the following contributions: (1) We characterize the amount of sparsity at which OLS estimators become inconsistent under observation error, finding that this threshold varies depending on the centrality measure used.
+Specifically, regression on eigenvector centrality is less robust to sparsity than regressions on degree and diffusion.
 This suggests that researchers should be cautious about comparing regressions on different centrality measures, since they may differ in statistical properties in addition to economic significance.
-(2) We develop distributional theory for OLS estimators under measurement error and sparsity.
-We restrict ourselves to sparsity ranges under which OLS is consistent, but we find that asymptotic bias can be large even in this case.
-Furthermore, the bias may be of larger order than variance, in which case bias correction would be necessary for obtaining non-degenerate asymptotic distributions.
-Additionally, we find that under sparsity, the estimator converges at a slower rate than is reflected by the usual heteroskedasticity-consistent(hc)/robust standard errors, requiring a different estimator.
-(3) In view of the distributional theory, we propose novel bias-corrected estimators and inference methods for OLS with sparse, noisy networks.
-We also clarify the settings under which hc/robust $t$-statistics are appropriate for testing.
+(2) We develop distributional theory for OLS estimators under observation error and sparsity.
+We restrict ourselves to sparsity regimes under which OLS is consistent and find that it has an asymptotic bias that can be large when the target coefficient is non-zero.
+We obtain sharp rates for the asymptotic bias and show that they can be large compared to the variance of the OLS estimators.
+This implies that the usual confidence intervals do not have the desired coverage probabilities and the $t$-test is invalid for hypothesis of the form $H_0: \beta = b$ when $b \neq 0$.
+(3) We propose bias-corrected estimators for degree and diffusion that are competitive with the no observation error benchmark.
+For eigenvector, we propose to conduct inference by widening confidence intervals using an asymptotic bound for the bias.
+The procedure is conservative when the network is sparse, but exact once the network is moderately dense.

-Our theoretical results are derived in an asymptotic framework where networks are modeled as realizations of sparse random graphs.
-As $n \to \infty$, the expected number of links per agent grows much more slowly than $n$.
-Because our statistical model captures important features of real world data, we expect our methods to be reliable for estimation and inference with sparse, noisy networks.
+Because our statistical model captures important features of real-world data, we expect our theory and methods to be more appropriate for settings with observation error and sparsity.
 We provide simulation evidence supporting this view.
-The utility of our results is also evident from an application inspired by \cite{deweerdt2006risk}, where we conduct a stylized study of consumption smoothing and social insurance in Nyakatoke, Tanzania.
+Finally, we demonstrate the empirical relevance of our results in an application inspired by \cite{deweerdt2006risk}, in which we conduct a stylized study of consumption smoothing and social insurance in Nyakatoke, Tanzania.